gdjohnson/Are.na-Archive/readme.md

 archiveLinks() kicks off with access and userId from config file, invokes fetchChans()

+fetchChans() hosts bulk of function invocation
+* extracts chanId/title/contents
-fetchChans() extracts chanId/title/contents, isolates link blocks with findLinks(chan)
+* isolates link blocks with findLinks(chan)
 * invokes extractSources(chan) to get the URIs from each link block
 * fetchChans() then invokes async checkArchive(chan), which fetches one at a time w/ singleCheck(uri)

 objects are formatted w/ props 'title' (of chan) and 'resource'

-    *'resource' contains obj w/ props 'preserved' (Boolean), 'arxLink' (Wayback URI), 'liveLink' (URI)
+* 'resource' contains obj w/ props 'preserved' (Boolean), 'arxLink' (Wayback URI), 'liveLink' (URI)